 Maldives vs. Seychelles: Choosing Your Tropical Escape

-Let’s start and find out which dream Island in the Indian Ocean you should travel to next!
+Let’s start by discovering which dream island in the Indian Ocean you should travel to next!

 How to travel to the Maldives vs. Seychelles?

-When it comes to the Maldives, it’s a bit different.
-Most resorts are located on their own island.
+When it comes to the Maldives, most resorts are located on their own island.
 Which means you still need to travel after you arrive at the airport.
 Most resorts offer the option to get you there by waterplane or boat.
 While a waterplane sounds impressive, it is an additional cost.
-It also means that your travel time will be fairly longer (about 2 hours) since you still need to get to a private terminal to board the plane there.
+It also means that your travel time will be longer (about two hours) since you still need to get to a private terminal to board the plane there.
 From there, it will take you about a 40-minute flight to get to the island of your resort.
-Also, the planes are small, so don’t expect premium comfort.
+Also, the aircrafts are small, so don’t expect premium comfort.
 However, it’s an incredible experience.
 So, if you don’t mind the extra waiting time and have a bigger budget, go for it.

 How to pick a hotel/resort in the Maldives vs Seychelles?

-In the Maldives, we stayed at Anantara Niyama Private Islands.
+We stayed at Anantara Niyama Private Islands.
 We stayed at one of those infamous overwater bungalows with a private pool.
-I know what you’re thinking “why would you want a pool if you’re already in the ocean?”
+I know what you’re thinking: “Why would you want a pool if you’re already in the ocean?”
 There really is no other answer than just because you can, and some people prefer a pool over the ocean.
 The answer doesn’t always have to be that deep (the pun wasn’t on purpose, I promise).
 The downside to those bungalows, though, and I think you can see it in most pictures from above, is that they are pretty close to each other.
-So yes, you’re in the middle of the ocean but don’t expect crazy amounts of privacy.
+So yes, you’re in the middle of the ocean, but don’t expect crazy amounts of privacy.

-Upon arrival, they also give you bikes to roam around the island.
-This way, you can bike to some of the restaurants or the beach.
-If you don’t want to bike or have too many Pina Coladas to bike, buggies can also take you anywhere you want.
+Upon arrival, they provide you with bikes to roam around the island.
+This way, you can bike to the restaurants or the beach.
+If you don’t want to bike or have had too many Pina Coladas, buggies can also take you anywhere you want.
 And by anywhere, I mean 100m further because you don’t really have any other place to go.

 In Seychelles, we also stayed at an Anantara Hotel.
 At Anantara Maia Seychelles Villas, we stayed at the Ocean View Pool Villa.
 These rooms are located on a cliff, so you have a magnificent view of the island and the ocean.
 The resort also operates with a Beyond All-Inclusive concept, meaning you can order anything anytime, including cocktails and wines.
 You do have to take into account that your accommodation is located on a cliff, meaning you have to walk uphill from the beach or restaurant to get there.
 However, the resort also has buggies that you can call to take you.